RunKeeper vs MapMyFitness.. and Strava, and iRunner, and iSmoothRun..

 For voice feedback on heart rate, a large-font dashboard, use iRunner.

-If you’re willing to spend some money for a comprehensive package but still don’t know, then use iRunner but also set up accounts on Strava and RunKeeper.
-(July 2013 – Strava just made this harder).
+If you’re willing to spend some money for a comprehensive package but still don’t know, then use iRunner or iSmoothRun but also set up accounts on Strava and RunKeeper.
 Send your data to all of them, look at what they tell you, and look at the upgrade options.
 Then buy a bike computer or training watch, with GPS and heart rate sensor, and upload to any system you want.

 If you want to see and control your fitness app while cycling, you’ll need a mount, particularly if you want to keep an eye on heart rate, energy burn, or other stats.
-Using a mount will give better GPS accuracy than carrying a phone in the back of your jersey or in other pockets, especially at corners.
-(Your body will block view of half the sky, so half the available satellites.
-When you turn, the ones in use will be lost, and your phone will have to find and lock onto others, perhaps taking half a minute to settle).
+Using a mount will give better GPS accuracy than carrying a phone in the back of your jersey or in other pockets, especially at corners, except when you’re crouched low over the handlebars.
+It’s about how much of the sky is blocked by your body, and therefore how many satellites remain visible.
+When you turn, the ones in use will be lost, and your phone will have to find and lock onto others, perhaps taking half a minute to settle.
 I found this makes a significant difference for Strava segment matching.

 My experience with a couple of models is here.